Saving Animals From Extinction: African Penguins

 Saving Animals From Extinction Logo

 Of the 18 penguin species found around the world, 13 of them are experiencing population declines and are listed as Near Threatened, Vulnerable, or Endangered on the IUCN Red List.
 African Penguins are no exception.
-This species is considered Endangered and has experienced a precipitous drop in its population in a very short period of time.
+This species is considered Critically Endangered and has experienced a precipitous drop in its population in a very short period of time.
 It is estimated that African Penguins will be functionally extinct in South Africa by 2035.

 An African Penguin standing on a rock in Penguin Point at the National Aviary